 The director understood that the information the employee was copying had no value whatsoever.
-And the "great idea" that the employee had was just a lot of nonsense.
-But instead of saying so to the employee, the director asked the employee to explain to him, how his "great business" would produce any profit.
+And the “great idea” that the employee had was just a lot of nonsense.
+But instead of saying so to the employee, the director asked the employee to explain to him, how his would produce any profit.
 After a few questions it became clear even to the employee himself, that what he was doing was nonsense.

-"Ok, now let me just take a copy of my letter, and then you can carry on copying your papers", said the director.
-And having copied his letter, went to lunch, leaving the employee to carry on copying the papers.
+“Ok, now let me just take a copy of my letter, and then you can carry on copying your papers”, said the director.
+And having copied his letter, went for lunch, leaving the employee to carry on copying the papers.